neulab/tranx-study/README.md

 You will be assigned 8 tasks automatically based on your pre-study survey and completing all tasks would take about 4-5 hours so please plan ahead!

-**Note that the plugin will be available for you to use only on part of your assigned tasks for controlled study, so please don't panic if you cannot use the plugin for some tasks!**
+Note that the plugin will be available for you to use **only on part of your assigned tasks** for controlled study, so please don't panic if you do not have the plugin for some tasks!

 The plugin is not perfect, so try to use the plugin when you have a question, but feel free to use the web browser **inside the Linux VM** if the plugin is not helpful.